cwendorf/EASI/A-Functions/README.md

 ## References

 Goulet-Pelletier, J-C., & Cousineau, D. (2018).
-A review of effect sizes and their confidence intervals, Part I: The Cohen’s d family. _Quantitative Methods in Psycholology, 14,_ 242–265.
+A review of effect sizes and their confidence intervals, Part I: The Cohen’s d family. _Quantitative Methods for Psycholology, 14,_ 242–265.